michaelwittig/automation-for-the-people/README.md

 * run infrastructure tests against the staging environment
 * create/update a production ElasticBeanstalk environment
 * deploy a new application version to the production environment

+## Cleanup

+To delete all AWS resources, remove the CloudFormation stacks in the following order:

+* aftp-prod
+* aftp-stage
+* aftp-application
+* aftp-pipeline

+After that, remove the S3 bucket you crated when calling `init.sh`.